 Tucson Waldorf School is an independent, self-administered, collaboratively-led institution.
 Its leadership is divided into three groups that assume responsibility for integrated, yet distinct, areas of school governance.
 The three key leadership bodies are the Core of Teachers, the Board of Trustees, and the Administration.

-Core of Teachers is responsible for the Cultural Realm of the school.
+College of Teachers is responsible for the Cultural Realm of the school.
 It guides the pedagogy and actualizes the mission of the school through teaching, curriculum development, teacher selection, evaluation and mentoring, student selection, strategic planning and mission renewal.

 Board of Trustees is responsible for the Economic Realm of the school.
 The Economic realm is the area of developing financial resources.
 The Board oversees the Mission of the school and holds the College of Teachers and the Administrative Director responsible for accomplishing the Mission.
 The Board is responsible for the legal, strategic planning, budget approval, fundraising leadership and risk management oversight affairs for the school.